The Mass Effect Trilogy is a series of Crowning Moments of Awesome.

 Garrus did the impossible.
 He made Shepard dance well.

 At one point, Shepard and his/her two squad members get surrounded by CAT6 mercenaries.
 The two squad members go up a ladder while Shepard covers them, however they barely get up and there's too many for Shepard to risk climbing up.
-Cue the entire Normandy crew plus Wrex coming in for a Big Damn Heroes moment and unleashing hell on all of the CAT6 mercs in the vicinity.
+Cue the entire Normandy ground team plus Wrex coming in for a Big Damn Heroes moment and unleashing hell on all of the CAT6 mercs in the vicinity.

 Mysterious Figure: You're just cybernetics!
 Scarred, worn-out Cerberus tech!